 Mandela the boxer in Joburg once more

 Nelson Mandela is boxing again, if only in art.
-A five-metre tall steel sculpture of him was unveiled on the weekend in central Johannesburg, between Chancellor House and the Magistrate's Courts, two buildings where Mandela spent some time in the 1950s.
+In May last year, a five-metre tall steel sculpture of him was unveiled in central Johannesburg, between Chancellor House and the Magistrate's Courts, two buildings where Mandela spent some time in the 1950s.

 The sculpture is from Bob Gosani's famous 1953 photograph of Mandela sparring with professional boxer Jerry Moloi on the rooftop of the South African Associated Newspapers building in downtown Johannesburg.
 The work, Shadow Boxing